Secret #26 Communication

 The Ameriprise report found 80% of respondents had discussed their retirement plans with their spouse, and 37% said their spouse or partner was the most influential factor in their decision to retire.

 “When you retire, your whole life is about to change – from your cash flow to what you’re going to do with your time,” Schmelzer says.
 “You don’t want to be caught by surprise.
-The more you communicate the better.”
+The more you are involved communication the better.”

 Financial experts agree it’s a good idea to discuss retirement plans with your partner.
 However, if you both decide to retire around the same time, each partner should be careful not to give up his or her identity.
 “You don’t have to be lockstep in retirement,” Darling says.
 “A married couple doesn’t have to be together every minute.”

-“Retirement is a major stressor on relationships, because people are so preoccupied with setting up the financial bedrock of retirement that they don’t think about interpersonal challenges.
+“Retirement is a major stressor on relationships, because people are so preoccupied with setting up the financial bedrock of retirement that they don’t think about interpersonal challenges and using communication.
 They don’t think about the lifestyle change,” says Bornstein, 54, co-author of How to Age in Place written with his wife, psychologist Mary Languirand, 56.

 “Part of the problem is they may go from being together two or three hours a day to being together 24/7.
 And it happens all at once.
 Even if you love this person dearly, you are not used to being that close all the time.
 You have to plan for it,” he says.